American Association of Veterinary Laboratory Diagnosticians

 With offices in Kenya, Tanzania, and a partnership with the Nelson Mandela African Institute of Science and Technology, WSU uses animal science to make a difference in the lives of Africans.

 Does Zika Virus Cause Birth Defects in Africa?

 Could it be possible that Zika was responsible for some of the birth defects in Kenya and the health authorities were not aware?

 WSU Regents approve design phase for Phase II

 The Washington State University Board of Regents today approved moving forward with the design phase for two new research and laboratory facilities planned for the Pullman campus.

-Working with African, international and local partnerships, Washington State University’s Paul G. Allen School for Global Animal Health is developing the strategies for the elimination of rabies.
+Working with African governments and building on international and local partnerships, the Paul G. Allen School for Global Animal Health is developing the next strategies for the elimination of rabies.

 Upcoming CVM Events

 to March 29, 2020 @ 9:00 AM